 Key takeaways

-• Healthcare APIs avoid waiting periods and speeds the HL7 implementation process.
+- Healthcare APIs avoid waiting periods and speed up the HL7 implementation process.

 References